mediassumani/TrackHub/README.md

 # TrackHub </br>
-Inventory iOS App for small business.
+An inventory iOS App for small business owners to keep track of their products